 The features cause a lot of micro stutters and can significantly reduce your FPS.
 But what is a Game DVR?

 You can disable Game DVR through Windows settings and the Registry Editor.
-However, I recommend that you do both to be completely sure it’s off.
+However, I recommend doing both to be completely sure it’s off.

 Here is how to disable Game DVR in Windows: